 Rotary Phones

-Before smartphones existed in every pocket, there were rotary phones with a spinning dial that demanded patience.
+Before smartphones became an essential part of everyone’s pocket, there were rotary phones with spinning dials that demanded patience.
 Wrong number?
 Start all over again.
 Chatting on a rotary phone also meant staying tethered to the wall by a curly cord that was forever twisted and tangled.
-Let’s see your texting speed best that.
+Let’s see your texting speed, best that.

 Fax Machines